merlos/merlux/nenuquito-web/README.md

 # change ownership (replace <user-grp>) with the user group
 chown root:<user-grp> *

-# ensure permissions only read and x
+# Ensure permissions only read and execute for group
 chmod 750 *
 ```